dfinity/dre/docs/trustworthy-metrics/trustworthy-metrics.md

     If you have less than 2 Trillion Cycles (TC) worth of ICP, based on the [current ICP value](https://www.coinbase.com/converter/icp/xdr), you can top up the ICP balance by sending funds to the principal, e.g., from [https://ic0.app/wallet/](https://ic0.app/wallet/).

-    1 TC is the same as 1 XDR (it's a stable currency), which is approximately 1 USD.
+    1 TC corresponds to 1 XDR at the time of conversion.
+XDR is the currency symbol of the IMF SDR, a basket of five fiat currencies, corresponding to 1.33 U.S. dollar at the time of writing.
 Canister creation itself will cost 1 TC, and you will need some cycles more to execute commands.

 4. Create the wallet canister, after that you will get the wallet canister id in the output.